Waziup/WaziGate/README.md

 ./run_tests.sh
 ```

-Or view the API documentation:
+Or view the UI:
 ```
-firefox localhost:80/docs
+firefox localhost:80
 ```